drmwnrafi/notesonanything/docs/maths/probability/exp_dist.md

 f(x) = \lambda e^{-\lambda x}
 $$

-then, to compute probability by using CDF of exponential distribution,
+To compute the probability using the CDF of the exponential distribution, we get:

 $$
 \begin{align*}